expo/expo/docs/versions/v9.0.0/introduction/installation.md

 next___FILE: ./xde-tour.md
 ---

-There are two tools that you need to develop apps with Exponent - a desktop development tool and a mobile client to open your app.
+There are two tools that you need to develop apps with Expo - a desktop development tool and a mobile client to open your app.

 ## Desktop Development Tool: XDE

-XDE stands for Exponent Development Environment.
+XDE stands for Expo Development Environment.
 It is a standalone desktop app that includes all dependencies you'll need to get started.

 Download the latest version of [XDE for macOS (stable)](https://xde-updates.exponentjs.com/download/mac) , [XDE for Windows (alpha)](https://xde-updates.exponentjs.com/download/win32).

 For Linux, you will need to build XDE from the source.
 Follow the [building from source guide in the XDE repository](https://github.com/exponent/xde#build-from-source).

-## Mobile Client: Exponent for iOS and Android
+## Mobile Client: Expo for iOS and Android

-The Exponent client is like a browser for apps built with Exponent.
-When you boot up XDE on your project it generates a unique development URL for you, and you can access that from the Exponent client on iOS or Android, either on a real device or in a simulator.
+The Expo client is like a browser for apps built with Expo.
+When you boot up XDE on your project it generates a unique development URL for you, and you can access that from the Expo client on iOS or Android, either on a real device or in a simulator.

 ### On your device